British airline Virgin Atlantic will suspend direct flights between Ben-Gurion Airport and London’s Heathrow Airport, the airline announced on Monday.

 — London Air Travel (@LondonAirTravel) April 28, 2025

-Virgin Atlantic notably runs a codeshare partnership with Israel's El Al, which it will maintain despite the announcement.
+Virgin Atlantic notably runs a codeshare partnership with El Al, which it will maintain.

 The airline currently provides availability on two daily flights in each direction along the Tel Aviv-London route via a codeshare with El Al. However, these flights are operated by the Israeli airline.

-Independently operated Virgin Atlantic flights were originally scheduled to return to Israel in October 2025, according to Israeli media.
+According to local media, independently operated Virgin Atlantic flights were originally scheduled to return to Israel in October 2025.

 Virgin Atlantic's ties with El Al